modelica/ModelicaConference2021/abstracts/abstract_5A_3.md

-Modeling of A Bearing Test Bench and Analysis of Defect Bearing Dynamics in Modelica
+## Modeling of A Bearing Test Bench and Analysis of Defect Bearing Dynamics in Modelica

-Diwang Ruan1 Zhirou Li2 Clemens Gühmann1
+**Diwang Ruan1 Zhirou Li, Clemens Gühmann**

 Abstract

 In data-driven bearing fault diagnosis, sufficient fault data is fundamental for algorithm training and validation, however, in most industry applications, only very few fault